QuarkContainer/Quark/README.md

 ![High Level Design](doc/hld.png)

 ## TCP Socket over RDMA (TSoR)
 Quark Container supports to transfer the container application's TCP traffic with RDMA connection, i.e. TSoR.
 TSoR is a container network provider in K8S cluster and the existing TCP based container application can transfer data through RDMA without any MODIFICATION.
 As TSoR offline the TCP/IP protocol stack workload to RDMA NIC.
 It can achieve higher throughput, low latency.
-The [TSOR test result](doc/RDMA Benchmark (version 1).xlsx) is the tesult result of Redis benchmark with comparison between Quark + TSoR and RunC + Flannel.
+The [TSOR test result](doc/TSoR.xlsx) is the Redis benchmark tesult result with comparison between Quark + TSoR and RunC + Flannel.
 TSoR shows 5 timese throughput improvement over Flannel.
 The TSoR architecture is as below.
-The introduction is here (doc/TCP Socket over RDMA.pptx)
+The introduction is here (doc/TSoR.pptx)

 ![TSOR](doc/TSoR.png)